nemarvin/nemarvin.github.io/digitalproject.md

 ---
 layout: page
-title: "Digital Project"
+title: "Digital Projects"

 ---
-I am interested in harnessing the power of digital humanities applications to tell complex and meaningful stories about the past.
-All of the projects below are works-in-progress, and I welcome feedback, suggestions, and corrections.
+Below are works-in-progress that leverage digital humanities tools to tell stories based on historical data.
+Your insights, feedback, and suggestions are appreciated.

 **Enslaved by the Church**